QNester/hey-you-fcm-push/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To run tests execute `make test`.

 To install this gem onto your local machine, run `bundle exec rake install`.